seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Which towards you are most gentle, you shall find
 A benefit in this change; but if you seek
 To lay on me a cruelty, by taking
-Antony’s course, you shall bereave yourself
+Antony's course, you shall bereave yourself
 Of my good purposes, and put your children
-To that destruction which I’ll guard them from,
+To that destruction which I'll guard them from,
 If thereon you rely.
-I’ll take my leave.
+I'll take my leave.

 **CLEOPATRA**
-And may, through all the world: ’tis yours; and we,
+And may, through all the world: 'tis yours; and we,
 Your scutcheons and your signs of conquest, shall
 Hang in what place you please.
 Here, my good lord.